 Talent is personally related to an individual and shows a natural gift from nature about something inside that talented person.

-An HBR article, Skills of an Effective Administrator, by Robert Katz, highlights three distinct types for managers: technical, conceptual, and human or interpersonal skills.
+An HBR article, Skills of an Effective Administrator, by Robert Katz, highlights three key management skills: technical, conceptual, and human or interpersonal skills as the most common management skills.

 1. Technical Skills

-These skills are related to the mechanics or step-by-step actions of doing things.
-Or, what will you need to do as a manager, and how to do it?
-You can improve these skills by learning and practicing different techniques and tools to do the required job.
-I want to say that these are practical, craft skills essential for a specific technical job.
+Technical skills are related to the mechanics or step-by-step actions of doing things.
+Or, what will you need to do as a manager, and how do you do it?

-So, these skills are needed to do certain “jobs” within the company.
+So, these are the skills needed to do certain “jobs” within the company.

 2. Conceptual Skills

 Often, what is in the interest of the whole is not necessarily in the interest of some functions or parts of the business.
-And here comes the “job” of a manager with these skills to make the best-informed decisions for the organization as a whole.
+And here comes the “job” of a manager, which is to make the best-informed decisions for the organization as a whole.

-First, each company has several business elements, such as sales, marketing, finance, production, etc. All these business elements have different goals, even completely opposing ones.
-So, for example, marketing wants to keep a higher stock of products on hand to ensure a rapid response to customer demands.
+First, each company has several business elements, such as sales, marketing, finance, production, etc. All of them have different goals, even completely opposing ones.
+For example, marketing wants to keep a higher stock of products on hand to ensure a rapid response to customer demands.
 But, reducing stocks is essential for reducing expenses for the financial department.
-Conversely, a continuous manufacturing flow requires a higher supply of raw materials in inventory.
+Contrarily, a continuous manufacturing flow requires a higher supply of raw materials in inventory.

 Also, because marketing must keep up with customers’ ever-evolving expectations, the production flow must be море frequently interrupted.